 What are they, and are they going to get you high?

 To begin with, it is important to note that CBD hemp seeds as well as CBD tincture for anxiety are not drugs.
 The seeds are taken from the hemp plant which is where the misconception arises.
 It is thought that hemp contains high levels of the psychoactive ingredient, THC (Tetrahydrocannabinol), which causes the ‘high’ in marijuana.
 You can find it in many different forms.
-One of my favorites is Koi D8 THC Strawberry Gummies, but everyone has their own.
+My favorites are the broad spectrum gummies and the Koi D8 THC Strawberry Gummies, but everyone has their own.
 This variety is part of the reason there’s a bit of confusion.
 Another reason is because hemp and marijuana both derive from the same species of cannabis plant.

 Hemp does contain very low levels of THC (0.3%), but this is not enough to alter your mind.
 It does, however, contain higher levels of CBD which is where the health benefits come from.
 There are farms in the US that produce hemp seeds CBD which offer the federal limit of THC (0.3%), without compromising on CBD levels.

 With the above in mind, you wouldn’t be wrong in thinking that hemp seeds are illegal.
 Whilst in some states CBD remains outside of federal law, the agricultural industry of hemp farming is legal.

 Certain products that contain CBD will only be available in certain states, so it’s important to check where you are buying from and where you are taking your product to, I recommend you to check DigiDrs for online medical marijuana evaluations, to learn more check out Ohio Green Team – Columbus.

 Hemp seeds have become something of a ‘super food’ over the past few years.
 The various components found in them are said to have a multitude of benefits that more and more people are making use of, including: